zhujingyang520/ConvNetAsic/README.md

 inception-v4 except ResNet.

-A trace file (\*.vcd)  with the specified name will be generated during the simulation, which can be viewed through common waveform viewer, such as Modelsim and VCS.
+A trace file (\*.vcd)  with the specified name will be generated during the simulation, which can be viewed through common waveform viewers, such as Modelsim and VCS.

 At the end of simulation, a detailed throughput and area breakdown the generated system will be exported.